Deraij/Deraij/README.md

 - 🎓 &nbsp; Studying Software Engineering at Babcock University.

-- 🤔 &nbsp; Exploring new technologies and Analyzing for better decision making.
+- 🤔 &nbsp; Exploring new technologies and analysis for better data driven decision.

 - 💼 &nbsp; Team member at Enactus BU.